 Considering the role of data in the present age in defining the market, politics, surveillance and even warfare, the security of data collected and stored by the government and its agencies too assumes high significance.
-Even minute susceptibilities to leakage could prove to be fatal as these databases contain structured information that could range from demographic, contact and banking details to even biometric data.
+Even minute susceptibilities to leakage could prove to be fatal as these databases contain structured information that could range from demographics, contacts and banking details to even biometric data.
 The vulnerabilities, orientation, and behaviour of individuals or groups of people could be easily identified and misused by employing the required algorithms over such structured and veracious data, if breached.
 Reports on Aadhaar data breach that surface in the media are hence alarming.

-The Tribune, in January 2018, conducted an investigative operation and reported on a group who were allegedly tapping the data from the Unique Identification Authority of India's (UIDAI) database and providing access to it upon charging a small amount of Rs.
+The Tribune, in January 2018, conducted an investigative operation and reported on a group which allegedly tapped the data from the servers and databases of the Unique Identification Authority of India (UIDAI) and provided access to it upon charging a small amount of Rs.
 500. The group which was running a racket communicated through WhatsApp, a popular instant messaging service, and upon receiving the money, created a gateway with Login ID and Password.
-This gave unrestricted access to the details of more than 1 billion Aadhaarnumbers created in India till then and contained sensitive information such as name, photo, address, phone number, email, and postal code.
+This gave freehand access to the data of over 100 crore Aadhaar numbers generated in India till then and contained sensitive information such as name, photo, address, phone number, email, and postal code.
 Upon paying Rs.
-300 more, the group provided software which could enable the printing of Aadhaar cards of any individual by simply entering 12 digits Unique Identification Number.
+300 more, software applications were provided which enabled the user to print the Aadhaar card of any individual by simply typing in the 12-digit Unique Identification Number.

-Further investigations by The Tribune revealed that the group had apparently provided illegal access to around 1 lakh users.
-The group had targeted the Village Level Enterprise (VLE) operators who were hired under the Common Service Centre Scheme (CSCS) by the Ministry of Electronics and Information Technology for the task of enrolling and generating Aadhaar numbers across India.
-In a later stage when this activity was limited to Post Offices and Banks, these operators lost a means of earning a substantial income and hence, providing them again with access was an easy catch for the racket.
+Further investigations by The Tribune revealed that the group had apparently provided illegal access to around 100 thousand users.
+The racket had targeted the operators of Village Level Enterprise (VLE) who were initially engaged under the Common Service Centre Scheme (CSCS) by the Union Government for the task of enrolling and generating Aadhaar numbers across India.
+In a later stage when this activity was limited to Post Offices and Banks, these operators lost a means of earning a substantial income and hence, providing them again with access was an easy catch for the group (Khaira, 2018).

 The UIDAI responded to this by denying any case of a data breach.
 It held that Aadhaar data including the biometrics were secure and stays encrypted in its federated servers.
 The alleged breach was only a case of the misuse of a grievance redressal search facility which was provided to designated personnel and State Government officials.
-It reiterated that such activities are properly logged by the UIDAI and are traceable; hence action can be easily initiated against the fraudulent activity.
+It reiterated that such activities are properly logged by the UIDAI and are traceable; hence action can be easily initiated against the fraudulent activity (Tribune News Service, 2018).

-Another report released by the Bangalore based Centre for Internet and Society (CIS) indicated that the irresponsible handling of information has exposed almost 135 million Aadhaar numbers and personally identifiable information such as Name, Gender, Father's/ Husbands Name, Age, Bank or Post Office Account Number etc. The information was leaked out from the databases of two schemes under the Central Ministry of Rural Development - the National Social Assistance Programme, through its dashboard and the National Rural Employment Guarantee Act (NREGA), through its portal.
+Another report published by Bangalore based Centre for Internet and Society (CIS) indicated that the irresponsible handling of information exposed almost 135 million Aadhaar numbers and personally identifiable information such as Name, Gender, Father's/Husbands Name, Age, Bank or Post Office Account Number etc. The information was leaked out from the databases of two schemes under the Central Ministry of Rural Development: the National Social Assistance Programme, and the Mahatma Gandhi National Rural Employment Guarantee Act (NREGA) (The Wire, 2017).

 The Andhra Pradesh State Government's NREGA portal and the Chandranna Bima scheme dashboard too provided the details of its beneficiaries publicly.
 This did not account for any breach from the side of the UIDAI but the Unique Identification Number issued by the UIDAI was the key factor that linked and glued the information from the different government departments and databases to a comprehensive whole, as the Aadhaar number was seeded with every facility.
-This provided scope for constructing a 360-degree picture of the people and of profiling them with attributes.
+This provided scope for constructing a 360-degree picture of the people and of profiling them with attributes (The Wire, 2017).